porterjamesj/website/content/blog/wedding-videobooth.md

 ## From one color to three

-The videos above used only a red lightbulb.
-To detect it, we first tried configuring tracking.js to just find red blobs, but this didn't work.
-Colored bulbs are bright enough that a webcam just sees them as white, so we had to configure tracking.js to find white blobs instead.
+So far we'd only been testing with a single color of lightbulb at a time, detecting it by configuring tracking.js to look for white blobs.
+This works well regardless of the bulb color, since a colored bulb is bright enough that it just looks white to a webcam.

-We wanted guests to be able to draw with multiple bulbs of different colors, so just finding white blobs wouldn't work for the final product, since it would prevent us from distinguishing e.g. a red bulb from a blue one.
+However, we wanted guests to be able to draw with multiple bulbs of different colors at the same time, so just finding white blobs wouldn't work for the final product, since it would prevent us from distinguishing e.g. a red bulb from a blue one.
 Our next challenge was figuring out how to do this.

-We ended up getting red, green, and blue LED bulbs.
+We had red, green, and blue bulbs.
 Our plan for telling the three colors apart involved the subtle "corona" of light that surrounds colored bulbs in the webcam.
 Looking at the videos above, you can see that the while the body of the bulb looks white, the background pixels surrounding it look pretty red.
 We took advantage of this in our initial algorithm for telling the three bulbs apart:

 1. Configure tracking.js to find all white blobs in each frame of video.